MissingCore/Music/docs/how-are-tracks-indexed.md

 ## Saving & Populating Tracks With Metadata

-The first thing we do is figure out what tracks are on our device and keep the subset of tracks that we want (currently, only tracks in the top-level `Music` directory on each storage device/volume).
+The first thing we do is figure out what tracks are on our device and keep the subset of tracks that we want.
 We then go through a couple of tracks at a time, getting their metadata, and creating or updating a `Track` entry.
 If an error is thrown when retrieving the metadata, that track gets added to the `InvalidTrack` table.

 ## Cleaning Up The Database